opendcs/opendcs/README.md

   - -s
     - Secure mode.
 The authentication is done via the header, rather than as parameters passed through parameters.

-Additionally, the build can run from a developer environment using the gradle task `./gradlew :odcs-web-client-jetty-standalone:startJetty`.
+Additionally, the build can run from a developer environment using the gradle task `./gradlew :opendcs-rest-api-jetty:startJetty`.
 Properties read from gradle.properties will be used to configure the server.

 ##	OPENDCS Web Client Jetty Standalone Installer
-The gradle task `./gradlew :odcs-web-client-jetty-standalone:bundle` will create a tar ball in the `build/distributions` directory.
+The gradle task `./gradlew :opendcs-web-client-jetty:bundle` will create a tar ball in the `build/distributions` directory.
 This tar ball can be extracted and run with the `start.sh` script.
 The `start.sh` script can be configured with the following arguments:

-Additionally, the build can run from a developer environment using the gradle task `./gradlew :odcs-web-client-jetty-standalone:startJetty`.
+Additionally, the build can run from a developer environment using the gradle task `./gradlew :opendcs-web-client-jetty:startJetty`.
 Properties read from gradle.properties will be used to configure the server.

 # CI/CD